Debt-to-Income Ratio Calculator

 DTI Ratio = (Total Monthly Debt Payments ÷ Gross Monthly Income) × 100

-Different DTI ranges carry different implications for loan approval and financial health:
+Different DTI ranges carry distinct implications for loan approval and financial health:

 | DTI Range | Category | Mortgage Impact |